Who We Are

 The Corporate Office is the administrative centre for the Society, comprising the Corporate Services and Fund-raising Departments.

 210 Middle Road

-Notice: In line with the nation’s latest Phase 2 (Heightened Alert) status, our Corporate Office will remain closed to visitors until further notice.
-You can reach us at 6273 2010 between 8.30am to 5.30pm from Mondays to Fridays (excluding public holidays), or email us at firstname.lastname@example.org
+Notice: We would like to encourage all who wish to visit our Corporate Office, to call or email us first to make an appointment.
+You can reach us at 6273 2010 between 8.30am to 5.30pm from Mondays to Fridays (excluding public holidays), or email us at email@example.com

 Children Outreach @ Children's Society

 Children Outreach @ Children's Society carries out direct social work.
 Social workers and counsellors work on projects to ensure that children do not miss out on education, and provide support for families of inmates.